 Succulent Care Guide

-Succulents have become a beloved choice for plant enthusiasts due to their unique appearance, low maintenance requirements and resilience.
-Whether you're new to succulent care or looking to enhance your existing knowledge, this guide will cover the fundamental principles of succulent care to help you keep these charming desert plants flourishing in your care.
+Succulents have become a beloved choice for plant enthusiasts around the world, and it's easy to see why.
+With their striking shapes, jewel-like colours, and remarkable ability to thrive with minimal fuss, they are the perfect plant for busy households, beginners, and seasoned collectors alike.
+Whether you're new to succulent care or looking to enhance your existing knowledge, this guide covers the fundamental principles you need to keep these charming desert plants flourishing in your home.

 1. Lighting

-If your succulent is growing tall and leggy, it is a sign that it isn't getting enough light.
-To prevent this, you can supplement with indoor grow lights to keep them growing healthy.
+If your succulent is growing tall and leggy, stretching upward with wide gaps between leaves, it is a clear sign that it is not getting enough light.
+This process, known as etiolation, cannot be reversed once it has occurred, but you can prevent further stretching by moving the plant to a brighter spot.
+You can also supplement with indoor grow lights to keep them growing healthy, particularly during the shorter days of winter when natural light levels drop significantly.

 2. Watering